-As the third model in the new Boxer generation, BMW is introducing the R 1100 R for the 1995 model year, a roadster version representing the classic, "naked bike" without a fairing.
+As the third model in the new Boxer generation, BMW introduced the R 1100 R in autumn 1994, thus launching a roadster version representing the classic, "naked bike" without a fairing.
 You might therefore call this a genuine, grass-roots machine of the type BMW has always offered in all model series.
-Technically and optically almost identical with the R 1100 R, the R 850 R is also entering the market at the same time as the first model of a new Boxer generation with a downsized engine.
+Technically and optically almost identical with the R 1100 R, the R 850 R entered the market at the same time as the first model of a new Boxer generation with a downsized engine.